 The earliest Church Fathers, such as Tertullian, would speak of ordinary Roman citizens, whether Christian or not, as paganus.
-As Christianity spread during its first few centuries in existence, its growth was most rapid in the cities of the Roman Empire.
+As Christianity spread during its first few centuries of existence, its growth was most rapid in the cities of the Roman Empire.

-As these cities became hubs of Christian faith, the rural parts of the empire became known as places where traditional, polytheistic worship persisted.
+As these cities became hubs of the Christian faith, the rural parts of the empire became known as places where traditional, polytheistic worship persisted.
 Those who lived in rural areas thus became identified with these old religions.
-How ironic that Christians went from being the outcasts to viewing themselves as the cultured city dwellers all within a few hundred years, while those who maintained traditional faith practices became the “hicks from the sticks,” if you will.
+How ironic that Christians went from being the outcasts to viewing themselves as cultured city dwellers all within a few hundred years, while those who maintained traditional faith practices became the “hicks from the sticks,” if you will.